micmejia/bible-dump/NKJV/John/John 8.md

 They did not understand that He spoke to them of the Father.

 ###### 28
-Then Jesus said to them, "When you lift[^m] up the Son of Man, then you will know that I am _He,_ and _that_ I do nothing of Myself; but as My Father taught Me, I speak these things.
+Then Jesus said to them, "When you lift up the Son of Man, then you will know that I am _He,_ and _that_ I do nothing of Myself; but as My Father taught Me, I speak these things.

 ###### 29
 And He who sent Me is with Me.
 The Father has not left Me alone, for I always do those things that please Him."